 My other sister, Alana, is the photographer of the art over the bed.
 Yes, I know, we are a talented family.

 I added bead board and molding to all the hollow core doors to give them a more attractive look.
-I’ll have the tutorial for you later this week!
+Here’s the easy tutorial for adding moulding to a flat panel door.

 Didn’t my sister, Caitlin, do an amazing job?!
 For more before and after transformations, be sure to check out her facebook page.
 Also, if you live in the San Jose area, she can help you with your next design project.

 I can’t leave you without a quick view of the ocean from the condo deck.

 Wouldn’t you love to vacation at this beautiful beach front condo with your family?